No results found matching your search criteria. Showing all properties instead.

 Buses runs regularly to all major attractions including The Minack and Lands End.
 A weekly pass is available for all Cornish buses and is very good value.
 You can catch a bus or the train to St Ives.

-I would strongly advise NOT taking your car into St Ives.
+We would strongly advise NOT taking your car into St Ives.
 There is absolutely NO parking and the roads in and around the town are very congested.
 Do use the park and ride at St.Erth Railway station or catch the bus.

 Things to do